jchulsey/treehill-park-condos/README.md

 ### `src/styles`

 This project uses Sass.
-More information can be found at [Sass] (https://sass-lang.com/).
+More information can be found at [Sass](https://sass-lang.com/).

 ### `npm run build`